About

 Copyright

-Readers may learn of updates to CE in several ways:
+Readers may learn of updates to CE either:

-CE publishes web feeds in RSS 2.0, RSS 0.92 and Atom 0.3 formats, which can alert users of feed reader software to blog updates. - Via RssFwd, to have articles sent directly to your email account.
+- via web feeds (RSS 2.0, RSS 0.92 or Atom 0.3) which can alert users of feed reader software to blog updates;

 Citing Current Epigraphy: